 She authored the first "Genetics" chapter, newly introduced in the 2013 Varney's Midwifery, 5th edition, the premier text in midwifery education programs, both nationally and internationally.
 The 2018 6th edition is now published.
 She is a contributing author to chapters in several editions of the text “Pathophysiology: The biologic basis for disease in adults and children”- by McCance & Huether.

 In 2014 Dr. Latendresse was inducted as a Fellow into the American College of Nurse Midwives (ACNM), an honor bestowed upon those midwives whose demonstrated leadership, clinical excellence, outstanding scholarship, and professional achievements have merited special recognition both within and outside of the midwifery profession.
 She is the current Chair for the ACNM Division of Research Dissemination Committee.
-Dr. Latendresse served as the Director of the Nurse Midwifery Specialty Track at the University of Utah College of Nursing from 2014-2018, and is the current Assistant Dean for the Master's and DNP Programs from 2018-2020.
+Dr. Latendresse served as the Director of the Nurse Midwifery Specialty Track at the University of Utah College of Nursing from 2014-2018, and as the Assistant Dean for the Master's and DNP Programs from 2018-2020.
 She is the current Associate Dean for Academic Programs at the UU College of Nursing.